 MSU offers a campus subscription to the Quality Matters rubric and online peer review resources to assist faculty and instructors in creating quality online and blended courses.
 MSU consultation is also available.

-MSU participates in the InCommon SSL Certificate Program, powered by Comodo, which provides SSL certificates for MSU servers.
+MSU participates in the InCommon SSL Certificate Program, powered by Comodo, which provides SSL certificates for MSU servers and websites.

 The Scoring Office provides secure "bubble sheet" scanning for objective tests, general data collection, the Student Instructional Rating System (SIRS), and other MSU instructional evaluations.
 Item analysis, test statistics, and grade keeping services are available to enhance testing.
 We also provide various services to support scanning, including customized analyses, statistical consulting support, and tailored reports and bubble sheet design.